ryanfarber/logger/README.md

 ```javascript
 const logger = new Logger("test.js", { save: true, path: "./logs.log" });
 ```
 It will save with timestamps in CSV format.

+Timestamp format: `YYMMDD HH:mm:ss.ms`

 If you want to import it to a spreadsheet, just change the extension `.log` to `.csv`.

 ### Example
 ```javascript